Dry Eyes? Which are the best Contact Lenses?

 - Do not spend too long in air conditioned or heated rooms

-- Do not stop taking a prescribed medicine without getting medical advice first – even if you think it's causing your symptoms
+- Do not stop taking prescribed medicine without getting medical advice first – even if you think it's causing your symptoms

 What Are The Best Eye Drops For Dry Eyes?

-Eye drops such can offer a great relief if you suffer from dry eyes, however if you are a contact lens wearer then it's important to make sure you choose an eye drop that has been designed to be used with contact lenses.
+Eye drops can offer great relief if you suffer from dry eyes, however if you are a contact lens wearer then it's important to make sure you choose an eye drop that has been designed to be used with contact lenses.